 Where to Stay in Narragansett, Rhode Island

-We’ve stayed at the Aqua Blue Hotel before which was ok (the location is AMAZING literally steps from the beach and Coast Guard House for dinner but its a bit overpriced) but we’ve heard GREAT things about The Break Hotel.
+We’ve stayed at the Aqua Blue Hotel before which was ok (the location is AMAZING literally steps from the beach and Coast Guard House for dinner, although you pay for that) but we’ve heard GREAT things about The Break Hotel.

 Boston is a little city that feels like a little city, but with a bunch of strangely aggressive folks who drink a lot.
 I don’t mean that as an insult…Boston is a lot of fun.
 And being from New Jersey where people also tend to be angry at random times, these are my kind of people.

 In all seriousness, Boston epitomizes so much of what is great about New England in an urban setting.
-The cobblestone streets are crammed with history, lined with tiny row houses that look straight out of a Charles Dickens novel.
+The cobblestone streets are crammed with history and lined with tiny row houses that look straight out of a Charles Dickens novel.